squarepupil/website-pages/src/pages/organization.md

 JC is a requirement of all SMM’s, from the 5 year olds to the staff.
 JC meets every day to handle cases, or “write ups.”
 A write up happens when any SMM (child or adult) believes that another SMM (child or adult) has broken a rule from the law book.
-When this happens, the plaintiff retrieves a write up form and records the details of the incident.
+When this happens, the plaintiff retrieves a grievance form and records the details of the incident.
 The case is usually heard the next day in JC, which is run much like a small court - all testimony from both sides is heard, evidence is presented, and JC makes two decisions by vote: was